Exploiting random lead times for significant inventory cost savings: Model and main results

 Note that Theorem~\ref{thm-main} requires that $\gamma\ge 1$ is integer.
 This assumption is made to simplify the analysis, and we believe it to be purely technical.
 We conjecture that Theorem~\ref{thm-main} holds {\em as is} for any real $\gamma>0$.
 GBS policy itself is defined for {\em any real} $\gamma>0$, and we do use non-integer $\gamma$ in our simulations.

 Also note that the variance $1/(\beta\gamma)$ of the limiting normal random variable in \eqn{eq-main-conv} has the GBS parameter $\gamma>0$ in the denominator.
 This means that, {\em in the asymptotic limit $r\to\infty$,} GBS policy reduces the variance of the steady-state inventory level $Y^r(\infty)$ by the factor $\gamma$, compared with CBS policy.
 (This is the effect of GBS ``amplifying'' the drift of $Y^r$ towards $0$ by factor $\gamma$; see the discussion in Section~\ref{sec-key-diff}.)
 Does this mean that, {\em for a given fixed $r$} ``the larger the $\gamma$ the better?''
 Of course, not.
-As we increase parameter $\gamma$, the discrepancy between $Z^r$ and its dynamic target $T^r$ becomes larger; this is a factor that {\em increases} variance of $Y^r$, and it becomes dominant as $\gamma$ increases (with $r$ being constant).
-It is natural to expect, and our simulations confirm this, that for each $r$ there is a non-trivial optimal value of parameter $\gamma$, in the sense of minimizing the variance of $Y^r$.
+First, this does {\em not} follow from Theorem~\ref{thm-main}, where the limit is in $r\to\infty$, for a given $\gamma$.
+Second, it is natural to conjecture, and our simulations confirm this, that for each fixed $r$ there is a non-trivial optimal value of parameter $\gamma$, in the sense of minimizing the variance of $Y^r$.
+The informal motivation for this conjecture is as follows.
+As we increase parameter $\gamma$, the discrepancy between $Z^r$ and its dynamic target $T^r$ should become larger; this is a factor that, most likely, {\em increases} variance of $Y^r$ and becomes dominant as $\gamma$ increases (with $r$ being constant).